DonutEspresso/lame-json/README.md

-# try-json
+# lame-json

 > Module that attempts to parse string values of an object into JSON.

 ## Getting Started

-Install the module with: `npm install try-json`
+Install the module with: `npm install lame-json`

 ## Documentation